maneeshammm/covid-19/README.md

 ```
 Notes:

- To see the pods and serices created
+ To see the pods and services created
  ```
  sudo microk8s.kubectl get all